-Labs start the week of September 13, 2021.
-All the sessions will be held via a BBB session available on the Brightspace website.
-It is imperative that all students attend the first lab session!
+It is imperative that all students attend the first lab.
 You may attend only the section that you are registered in.
-All changes (e.g. exemptions) must be arranged with the Lab Coordinator, Ms. Tamara Rozina at the start of term.
+All changes (exemptions, etc.) must be arranged with the Lab Coordinator, Ms. Tamara Rozina at the start of term.
+If you have a documented reason for missing a laboratory session, you must contact Ms. Rozina immediately.
+A make-up session may be arranged at the end of term in these cases.
+If you do not have documentation, you will not be permitted to take a makeup session, and you will receive a mark of zero for that experiment.
 Students who might be exempt from the Lab (if they are repeating the course, for example) must contact the Lab Coordinator.
-You are not automatically given a lab exemption - you must apply for it no later than September 17, 2021.
+You are not automatically given a lab exemption - you must apply for it no later than September 16, 2022.
 Lab exemptions will be considered on a case-by-case basis at the discretion of the Lab Coordinator.

-The grade for every lab will be based on a quiz (10%) and a report (90%).
-All lab work (reports and quizzes) count towards your total lab grade for the course.
+The grade for every lab will be based on a report.
+All reports count toward your total lab grade for the course.
 No grade will be dropped.

-All lab work must be completed by the appointed time: 1 week after the lab session for reports and 24 hours after the lab session for the quizzes.
-The penalty for a late lab report is 20% up to the End Date specified on Brightspace website for every report submission.
+All reports must be submitted by the appointed time: 1 week after the start of the lab session.
+The penalty for a late lab report is 20% up to the End Date specified on Brightspace for every lab section report submission.
+It is the student's responsibility to check when the End Date is for each report.
 No reports will be accepted for grading past their End Date.

-Lab # Title Deadline for report Weight (%) Week of 1 Reaction Time 1 week 10 September 13, 2021 2 Density 1 week 15 September 27, 2021 3 Spring Constant 1 week 25 October 18, 2021 4 Simple Pulley System 1 week 25 November 8, 2021 5 Simple Pendulum 1 week 25 November 22, 2021
+Lab # Title Deadline for report Weight (%) Week of 1 Reaction Time 1 week 10 September 12, 2022 2 Density 1 week 15 September 26, 2022 3 Spring Constant 1 week 25 October 17, 2022 4 Atwood's Machine 1 week 25 November 7, 2022 5 Simple Pendulum 1 week 25 November 21, 2022